 to activate it.

-A recent blog post here gives a primer on using virtualenv in far more detail than is given here.
+A recent blog post here gives a primer on using virtualenv

-If you are using Conda, then there is no reason not to use Conda environments, however if you're looking for a Python-only solution for Python-only packages then virtualenv fits the bill nicely.
+If you are using Conda, then there is no reason not to use Conda environments, however if you're looking for a Python-only solution for Python-only packages then virtualenv

-Docker (link)
+Docker (link)¶

 Docker is the extreme of code and environment isolation, being more of a virtual machine than a virtual environment.
 Unless you are having system compatibility issues (Windows v.
 Linux, e.t.c.) or planning to host an application online then chances are you will never need to use Docker.
 It is however a very interesting a powerful tool for ensuring consistency and reproducibility.